Hoka One One Bondi 6 review

 I desperately needed some additional support at the mid-front of the shoe and towards the toes.

 I will admit that I was a little skeptical at first after our local running store told me that the Hoka does not hold up as well as the Brooks overtime.
 However, I needed to try something to help with the pain!

-Structure & General Overview
+Structure & General overview of the Bondi 6

 I’ve been very pleasantly surprised with the durability, support, and cushion.
 I was (and still am) amazed at the support and cushioning I desperately needed in the metatarsal area.

 I could tell an immediate difference after the first run and my feet were so happy.
 This support continued to impress me over time, and anytime going uphill or stairs.
 I felt the support throughout and knew this was what my body needed on a day to day basis.